Travelling: Thermos bottles tested (2019-4-8, and a few later updates, then some more updates in 2022, 2023, 2024)

 I made 2 videos on the measurements and there you can see the bottles too (I will add standard pictures here though), on my youtube channel that contains mostly bicycle component reviews: my youtube channel:

-I've been using a cheap Aldi thermos bottle on my 2nd trip to Ukraine and I used that and later a 2nd version of the Aldi thermos bottle on all my trips abroad since that time, until I bought a Thermos King 1.2 litre.
+I had been using a cheap Aldi thermos bottle on my 2nd trip to Ukraine and I used that bottle and later a 2nd version of the Aldi thermos bottle on all my trips abroad, until I bought a Thermos King 1.2 litre that I first used on my trip to Ukraine in December 2018.
 The Aldi thermos bottles work fine in a hotel or hostel, to make tea and drink it during the next hour.
-But I noticed that to go on a trip, and then make tea later, the sooner the better.
+But I noticed that when going on a trip, taking hot water with me and then make tea (put in the tea bag) later, the sooner to do this the better.
 E.g. From Budapest to Szentendre with the train, then a long walk, I felt the tea was not hot enough after an hour or 2.
-Another time for a night-time pic-nic in Zhytomyr (Ukraine) I decided to hurry up to make and drink the tea so that the water wouldn't cool down too much, so within ca. 1 hour.
+Another time for a night-time pic-nic in Zhytomyr (Ukraine) with a friend, I decided to hurry up to make and drink the tea so that the water wouldn't cool down too much, so within ca. 1 hour.
 And that is about the point up to which this thermos bottle is still usable for that purpose...

 In March 2018 I bought a Thermos 'King' 1.2 litre.
-I bought it after I had read a review on amazon.de which showed (with measurements) how much better the thermos bottle 'King' from the brand Thermos was than various other thermos bottles.
-I used it on my next 2 trips, and it seemed to be better, but I had not done enough testing and I wanted some measurements so I did a test today.
-The advantage of better thermal insulation gets apparent not when drinking in a hostel or hotel, but when you travel with a thermos bottle full of boiling hot water, then put in a tea bag at your destination, or when you want to take a break from a long hike, then have some tea.
+I bought it after I had read a review on amazon.de which showed (with measurements) how much better this vacuum bottle performs than various other thermos bottles.
+I used it on my next 2 trips, and it seemed to be better, but I had not done enough testing and I wanted some measurements so I started this page with measurements of that bottle.
+The advantage of better thermal insulation gets apparent not when drinking in a hostel or hotel, but when you travel with a thermos bottle full of boiling hot water, then put in a tea bag at your destination (after a few hours), or when you want to take a break from a long hike, then have some tea.
+On previous trips in Ukraine I took the Aldi 1 litre bottle with me, which is fine for in a hotel room but the limitations were obvious.

 There is a big difference of the cheap Aldi with the Thermos 'King': After 6 hours, in the 'King' 1.2 litre the water was still at ca. 84 degrees.
 I decided to end my test, and try to see how tea was going to taste and how hot it would be, made with water at that temperature.
 It was fine.
 After 2 cups I poured in the 3rd cup and measured the temperature (poured into the small cup that is also the top of the thermos bottle), which was 78 degrees.
 That is perfect for me as I like to drink tea at ca. 80 degrees, and the tea tasted fine as well with water of this temperature instead of made with boiling water.